GBA "Recreational" Basketball Program – Frequently Asked Questions

 Can I select or request practice day/time/location for my child?

 To accommodate the growing population of our community, Gainesville Basketball Association now requires the use of gym space 7 days a week.
-As a result, practices and games may also be scheduled on Sundays throughout the season.
+As a result, practices and games may be scheduled on Sundays throughout the season.
+Winter practices are held between 6:30pm-10:00pm.
+Generally, the younger teams are scheduled for the earlier practice slots, but there are exceptions.
 GBA does not guarantee requests for practice placement for any reason.
 Requests to avoid a particular practice night must be sent to the League Administrator by June 5th for summer league, and by October 22nd for winter league.
 Practice requests for winter will be made available to coaches at the draft for advisory purposes only.
 If your child is ultimately placed on a team that has a practice night that conflicts with your original request, you may request a refund if you notify the League Administrator BEFORE practices begin.
 Requests to change teams will not be honored.

 When and where are "Recreational" practices held?

-Practices for the Recreational program will be held at elementary and middle schools Gainesville, Haymarket, and Bristow area, and at United Sportsplex in Manassas.
-Practice times fall between 6:00 PM and 10:00 PM during the week, with younger teams getting the earlier time slots.
+Practices for the Recreational program will be held at elementary and middle schools Gainesville, Haymarket, and Bristow area.
+Practice times fall between 6:30 PM and 10:00 PM during the week, with younger teams getting the earlier time slots.
 Typically, two (2) teams are assigned to each court during their assigned practice time.
-Prior to the start of games season, each team will receive at least two (2) practices per week.
-Once the games begin, each team will have one practice per week.
+Prior to the start of games, each team will receive two (2) practices per week.
+Once games begin, each team will have one (1) practice per week.
 Each practice will be approximately one (1) hour in duration.
 The sheer volume of participants served by GBA prevents us from guaranteeing specific practice nights for any child, coach, or team.

 Where and when are the "Recreational" games held?

-"Recreational" games are held in the local elementary and middle schools where the children practice, and at United Sportsplex.
-Games may be scheduled on Saturdays and Sundays starting as early as 9:00 AM and concluding as late as 10:00 PM.
-Every team will have at least one game on a Sunday.
+"Recreational" games are held in the local elementary and middle schools where the children practice.
+Regular season games are scheduled on Saturdays and Sundays starting as early as 9:00 AM and concluding as late as 10:00 PM.
 Toward the end of the season, games MAY be scheduled on weeknights.
 GBA reserves the right to reschedule/cancel games due to weather and school closures.
 Our season must conclude prior to Spring Break and, therefore, may be shortened based upon missed gym time due to weather-related school closures.

 Who are the "Recreational" coaches and how are the "Recreational" coaches selected?

 Each year the GBA selection committee reviews all applications and selects all of its "Recreational" coaches.
 Regardless of their record, no coach is guaranteed a position from one year to the next and must reapply each season.
 Coaches are typically parents of the children registered in the program and the coach will have likely have his/her child on their team.
-Coaches may be older siblings, but must be at least 18 years old to apply.
-EVERY COACH is required to complete the online application as well as a background check.
+Coaches can be older siblings, but they must be at least 18 years old to apply.
+Every coach must complete the online application as well as a background check and concussion training.
 Coaches may coach more than one team in different age groups, but must indicate their desire to do so on the application/registration form.

 Who are the assistant coaches and how are the assistant coaches selected?

 GBA coaches may or may not have an assistant coach.
-Assistants may be determined after the teams are selected, as many coaches may request help from one or more parents of players on his/her team.
+Many assistants are determined after teams are selected, as most coaches request assistance from one or more parents of players on his/her team.

 My child wants to play for a particular coach.
 Can this be done?